 Cons of Home Solar Power:

-These are the main pros and cons of installing panels and bringing solar power into your home.
-While the technology is highly promising and incredibly eco-friendly, it’s important to consider these factors – as well as your unique needs – before pursuing the issue further.
+In conclusion, these are the main pros and cons of installing panels and bringing solar power into your home.
+While the technology is highly promising and incredibly eco-friendly, it’s important to consider these factors.
+Also your unique needs too.
+All before pursuing the issue further.